amitfr123/quartz_notes/content/Programming Languages/Fluent Python.md

 ```

 By implementing special methods we gain the following benefits:
-* Standardizing the api for our clases.
+* Standardizing the API for our classes.
 * Allow support for STD.
 * Gain advanced features by implementing the basic building blocks for them.
 For example implementing `__getitem__` gives us support for __slicing and iterating__ on our object.